pantheon-systems/documentation/source/content/guides/new-relic/07-new-relic-faq.md

 ### How can I share a link to a particular metric?

 Click **Permalink** at the bottom of any page.
-This will preserve the current time window and take the link recipient to the same page you're currently looking at.
+This will preserve the current time window and take the link recipient to the same page you are currently viewing.

 ### How much does New Relic&reg; Performance Monitoring cost?